Over 10 million business users in the UK and over 300 million users *worldwide use LinkedIn.

 6. Use OpenLink to send messages to audience that opted-in.
 You must be a premium account holder to send direct messages.

-7. Publish New Article to LinkedIn Pulse: Since February this year publishing is available to all users.
-This feature can support your overall marketing goals and strategy.
+7. Publish New Article to LinkedIn Pulse: Publishing is available to all users.
+This feature can support your overall marketing goals and content strategy.

 8. Close the Loop: Add the Company Follow and LinkedIn Share buttons to your website.
 Furthermore, consider adding the LinkedIn Share button to your various content assets like blog posts, emails, and landing pages to extend the reach of your content to LinkedIn users.